islandstream/islandstream.github.io/_posts/2018-11-24-planning-the-event.md

 ![_config.yml]({{ site.baseurl }}/images/print3d-annotate.png)
 [Annotations]({{ site.baseurl }}/images/print3d-annotate.png)

-We used colour theory to coded the stratified visitor data, over a more complex grid pattern.
-We achieved this using 1:1 warp/weft pattern for simplicity and to improve the readability of the weave.
+We used colour theory to code the stratified visitor data by using 1:1 warp/weft pattern.
+For simplicity and to improve the readability of the weave we chose this over a more complex grid pattern.
 ![_config.yml]({{ site.baseurl }}/images/coding.png)
 [Annotations]({{ site.baseurl }}/images/coding.png)